labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-debounce-promise/step1.md

-# Debounce Promise
+# Revised Debounce Promise

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Creates a debounced function that returns a promise, but delays invoking the provided function until at least `ms` milliseconds have elapsed since the last time it was invoked.
+To create a debounced function that returns a promise, delaying invoking the provided function until at least `ms` milliseconds have elapsed since the last time it was invoked, use the following steps:
-All promises returned during this time will return the same data.

-- Each time the debounced function is invoked, clear the current pending timeout with `clearTimeout()` and use `setTimeout()` to create a new timeout that delays invoking the function until at least `ms` milliseconds has elapsed.
+1. Every time the debounced function is invoked, clear the current pending timeout with `clearTimeout()`, then use `setTimeout()` to create a new timeout that delays invoking the function until at least `ms` milliseconds has elapsed.
-- Use `Function.prototype.apply()` to apply the `this` context to the function and provide the necessary arguments.
+2. Use `Function.prototype.apply()` to apply the `this` context to the function and provide the necessary arguments.
-- Create a new `Promise` and add its `resolve` and `reject` callbacks to the `pending` promises stack.
+3. Create a new `Promise` and add its `resolve` and `reject` callbacks to the `pending` promises stack.
-- When `setTimeout()` is called, copy the current stack (as it can change between the provided function call and its resolution), clear it and call the provided function.
+4. When `setTimeout()` is called, copy the current stack (as it can change between the provided function call and its resolution), clear it and call the provided function.
-- When the provided function resolves/rejects, resolve/reject all promises in the stack (copied when the function was called) with the returned data.
+5. When the provided function resolves/rejects, resolve/reject all promises in the stack (copied when the function was called) with the returned data.
-- Omit the second argument, `ms`, to set the timeout at a default of `0` ms.
+6. Omit the second argument, `ms`, to set the timeout at a default of `0` ms.

+Here's the code for the `debouncePromise()` function:

 ```js
 const debouncePromise = (fn, ms = 0) => {